 Advanced Opportunity Program (AOP) Grants

 Advanced Opportunity Program (AOP) awards are based, in part, on admission to full standing in a degree program (or eligibility for full standing upon completion of the baccalaureate degree).
-AOP grants are for under-represented minority students, and economically disadvantaged graduate students who are U.S. citizens or permanent residents.
+AOP grants are for under-represented racial/ethnic minority students, and economically disadvantaged non-minority graduate students; however, priority is given to economical disadvantaged minority students.
+Only students who are U.S. citizens or permanent residents are eligible for these awards.
 All AOP recipients must maintain good academic standing, make satisfactory academic progress in their graduate program, and demonstrate financial need.
 In the semester/session during which the award is received, recipients must carry an academic load of at least four credit hours (three credit hours during the summer session), or be enrolled in at least one thesis credit.
 To be considered for an AOP grant, students must file a Free Application for Federal Student Aid (FAFSA) with the Office of Financial Aid, and complete the AOP application with the Office of Graduate Studies.
-Out-of-state students who receive an AOP grant also may be eligible to receive a partial or full non-resident tuition remission the semester/session in which the grant is received.
-Preference is given to Wisconsin residents and full-time students.
+The priority date for filing an AOP application with the Office of Graduate Studies is March 1 for the upcoming academic year, including the following summer session; however, applications will continue to be accepted as funding remains available.
+All graduate students enrolled in a degree program at UW-Eau Claire are welcome to apply for the AOP grants; preference is given to full-time, on-campus, Wisconsin resident students.
+Out-of-state students who receive an AOP grant may be eligible to receive a partial or full non-resident tuition remission the semester/session in which the grant is received.

 Learn about the Advanced Opportunity Program (AOP) Grant Application process.